carpentriesoffline/talks/abstracts/SC24_tutorial.md

 2. Identifying and installing the required software headnode (login node)
 3. Installing modules with EESSI
 4. Identifying and installing the required software for compute nodes
+5. Using the miniHPC to deliver workshops

 ### Relevance for conference attendees
-The purpose of the miniHPC is to train users and administrators of HPCs
+The purpose of the miniHPC is to train users and administrators of HPCs.
+Thus, anyone with an interest in training

 ### Target audience
 1. HPC Carpentries Instructors